HILL-TOPCONSULTANCY/hilltop-aws-services/IAM.md

 ### INTRODUCTION TO AWS IDENTITY AND ACCESS MANAGEMENT
 In AWS Identity and Access Management (IAM), managing the security and access rights of users and groups is essential for protecting your AWS resources.
-Let's break down the details about IAM users, the types of access they can have, and how permissions can be managed and inherited both at the individual and group levels.

 An **IAM user** is an entity within your AWS account that represents a person or service that interacts with AWS.
 Users can interact with AWS services directly or through APIs, depending on the permissions assigned to them.